nodebotanist/serverlessdays-istanbul-2019/slides/presentation.md

 * Use the same web technologies you've been using
 * Write functions in JS, Rust, and more and more WebAssembly-compatible languages over time
 * Robust web-based and CLI tooling with Wrangler
+* Creating ways to deploy common web apps to serverless with ease

 ---
 ![](./img/Carina_Nebula.jpg)